|Notes:||One of three known chambered cairns on the Calf of Eday, an uninhabited island lying to the north-east of Eday.|

 The layout of the cairn prompted the Orcadian antiquarian George Petrie to compare it to the Bookan chambered cairn in Sandwick, Orkney, which Farrer had hastily opened in July 1861.

 Two of the Calf of Eday North-West’s cells are on the south-eastern side, one at the rear facing the entrance, and one on the north-western side.
-The side comparments are separated from each other by upright slabs.
+The side compartments are separated from each other by upright slabs.
 Orthostats also separate the cells from the central area, the large slabs arranged to create narrow entrances (c0.4-0.5m wide).

 The entrance to the rear compartment – the largest – was found to have been “partially blocked up with large stones laid horizontally, and over which the occupant of this dark abode must have climbed” .

 That the side cells had bench-like features is suggested by Farrer’s observation that “large flat stones resting upon portions of the natural rock that protruded into the chambers, or, artificially supported, formed the rude beds of the occupants” .
-Farrer’s repeated use of “occupants” is because he considered the structure to be a dwelling.
+Farrer’s repeated use of “occupants” was because he considered the structure to be a dwelling.

 Despite being sealed for millennia, the Calf of Eday North-West contained no artefacts or evidence of human remains.